deb-sandeep/ExpenseTracker/README.md

 # ExpenseTracker
-An Android application to capture daily expenses.
+###### An Android application to capture daily expenses.

-An expense tracker created more out of need than necessity.
+An expense tracker created more out of necessity than need.